Skip to main content

 Map

-We are considering the suitability of up to 825 hectares to accommodate environmental mitigation and enhancement, solar PV panels and associated development.
+During the early design stages, we considered the suitability of up to 825 hectares to accommodate environmental mitigation and enhancement, solar PV panels and associated development.

 Consultation